 - Note: If the highflyer/buoy is left in the water floating beside the vessel, the haul will end when the line is cleated off.
-The vessel will likely set the same gear immediately and therefore not bring the gear completely onboard.
-Please add a haul level comment if this scenario is used to determine the HAUL END timestamp. - Note: If the highflyer goes out of view and you do not see it come onboard, the haul will end when the last piece of rope comes over the hauler.
-Please add a haul level comment if this scenario is used to determine the HAUL END timestamp. - If a gillnet string or a longline's mainline is broken/severed at any point and the vessel immediately retrieves the other end of the string and continues the haul, this would be considered one (1) haul.
+The vessel will likely set the same gear immediately and therefore not bring the gear completely onboard. - Note: If the highflyer goes out of view and you do not see it come onboard, the haul will end when the last piece of rope comes over the hauler. - If a gillnet string or a longline's mainline is broken/severed at any point and the vessel immediately retrieves the other end of the string and continues the haul, this would be considered one (1) haul.
 The second half of the string will only have one surface system (highflyer/buoy) and is a good indicator of a broken string.
 If another string is hauled in between the broken string, a new haul is created and the broken string would be counted as two (2) hauls.